c-yanguas/Menu-Callisto/README.md

 Next, the first recommended step is to select option 7 to update the solar_burst_data.xlsx and solar_burst_file_names.xlsx files.
 In this way, the data related to the solar events will be updated, so that the requests to download them or to avoid them in case of wanting to download only data without solar events will be properly handled.

 ## Extended description ##
-If [2-6] option is selected it offers the following file formats for downloading: ```.fit, .gz, .npy``` and ```.png``` with high contrast for downloading.
+If [2, 3, 5, 6] option is selected it offers the following file formats for downloading: ```.fit, .gz, .npy``` and ```.png``` with high contrast for downloading.
-Next, depending on the option selected, you will need to specify the instrument for which you wish to obtain the data and a start and end year.
-Finally it will also ask if you want to download the solar events also for that station (If you are developing an AI project this is very interesting to create a dataset with events thanks to option 6, and others without events thanks to option 5).

-Next, depending on the option selected, you will need to specify the season for which you wish to obtain the data and a start and end year.
-Finally it will also ask if you want to download the solar events also for that station (If you are developing an AI project this is very interesting to create a dataset with events thanks to option 6, and others without events thanks to option 5) and if you wish to split the image by time.
+Next, depending on the option selected, you will need to specify the instrument/station for which you wish to obtain the data and a start and end date.
+Finally it will also ask if you want to download the solar events also for that station selected (If you are developing an AI project this is very interesting to create a dataset with events thanks to option 6, and others without events thanks to this option).

-In case you choose option 6, you are asked if you want to download the solar events reported in [solar events list](http://soleil.i4ds.ch/solarradio/data/BurstLists/2010-yyyy_Monstein/) with duration longer than 15 minutes.
+In case you choose option 4, you are asked if you want to download the solar events reported in [solar events list](http://soleil.i4ds.ch/solarradio/data/BurstLists/2010-yyyy_Monstein/) with duration longer than 15 minutes.
 This is because if the duration of the solar event is longer than 15 minutes, i.e. one image, there are usually intermediate images in which there are no solar events.
+Please also note that since splitting the images is also offered, only the split pertaining to the solar event will be downloaded.
+For example, if splitting by 15 is specified and a file starts at 01:30:00 and contains a solar event reported as 01:34-01:36, only the image fractions [4, 5, 6] will be downloaded.
+In case of not splitting the image, the whole image will be downloaded.

 **Example original image vs downloaded image**
 <p float="left" align="center">